 Weed identification resources

 Environmental weeds can cause substantial damage to natural ecosystems, but it's not always easy to tell when a plant is a weed.
-If your garden seems to be 'going bush' or you've noticed a plant that seems out of place or that's dominating a natural habitat, you can use these resources to identify a weed and find out if it is a weed in your area.
+If your garden seems to be 'going bush' or you've noticed a plant that seems out of place or that's dominating a natural habitat, you can use the below resources to identify a weed and find out if it is a weed in your area.
+If you believe it is a weed or you are still unsure, contact your Local Control Authority.

 Remember that Australian native plants can become weeds outside their native range too.
 Plants that are native to your area may be listed as weeds on websites from other parts of the world, so make sure you find out the native range of a plant before treating it as a weed.